devFarshadFahimi/QuerySuite/README.md

 ### Step 5: Use in Controller

-Use the extension method in your controller to paginate, filter, and sort your data.
+Use the extension method in your controller to handle data operations.

 ```csharp
 [ApiController]